nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 # STM32Ethernet_LAN8720

 STM provides an Ethernet library for Arduino_Core_STM32, but it supports only LAN8742A.
-But with a little change, You can use LAN8720 PHY with STM32F407.
+With a little change, You can use LAN8720 PHY with STM32F407.

 __Note__
 STM is currently rebuilding Ethernet support with an external PHY.
 In the future, Ethernet support using an external PHY will change significantly and may be supported differently.
 This is an interim action until officially supported.
+When STM officially supports external PHY Ethernet, I will delete this repository.

 # Hardware requirements